Annual renewals for 2023 are open!

 • Cheque payments are only accepted until December 15, 2022, to allow time to process and deposit payments before the end of the year.
 Cheques can be mailed, or dropped off at our office in Halifax (please use our mail slot if the office is closed), as long as they are delivered before the cutoff date.

-• We do not recommend post-dating cheques.
 If a member’s cheque payment fails in late December, they may not have time to complete an alternate method of payment before the deadline, and could have their registration suspended.

 • If your employer submits payment to the College on your behalf:

-• Please ask them about their internal procedures and deadlines.
 You must complete the renewal form before we can accept their payment, so they may require you to provide them with a copy of your invoice.
 They may need time to collect and process these for multiple staff members at your organization, so act early.

 • You should complete the renewal form by December 15 to prevent processing delays.
 Employers pay fees to us via cheque, but the funds are not attached to your member account until every other step of renewal is complete.
 Our staff spend the last two weeks of the year renewing and processing hundreds of these payments, and we don’t want yours to be held up.

-• Are you also a Private Practitioner?
 Most employers do not cover the $50 annual fee to maintain your entitlement to engage in private practice.
 To pay this portion yourself when you’re completing the renewal form, use the Pay Now checkboxes to split your payment; select the box next to Private Practice Fee and deselect the one next to Annual Renewal Fee

 5. Completing renewal

-Your registration is renewed for 2023 once the College receives both your complete online renewal form and your payment of registration fees.
+Your registration is renewed for 2024 once the College receives both your complete online renewal form and your payment of registration fees.
 You need to renew your registration to continue practicing social work in the new year.

-Once your registration is renewed, you can print your receipt and proof of 2023 registration (i.e. certificate or wallet card) directly from your online member account.
+Once your registration is renewed, you can print your receipt and proof of 2024 registration (i.e. certificate or wallet card) directly from your online member account.

 Leaving the College

-If you have retired or left the province and will not be renewing this year, please contact Ogo Okechukwu at Ogochukwu.Okechukwu@NSCSW.org.
+If you will not be renewing this year, please contact Gen Coughlan at genevieve.coughlan@nscsw.org as soon possible.

-If you have changed positions and believe you are no longer practicing within the Scope of Practice as defined by the Social Workers Act, you may apply for resignation by submitting a request and current job description to the College’s Executive Director/Registrar for review in accordance with Social Worker Regulation 26 (a).
-Please send requests for resignation to our Executive Director/Registrar Alec Stratford at Alec.Stratford@NSCSW.org
+If you have retired or left the province, we will only need your statement to process your resignation.
+However, if you have changed positions and believe you are no longer practicing within the Scope of Practice as defined by the Social Workers Act, you must apply for resignation by submitting a request and current job description to the College for review, in accordance with Social Worker Regulation 26 (a).

 Why is registration renewed annually?